Peach Prime Consultancy

 Q. Can Peach Prime design exhibit zones within a theme park or FEC?

 Yes.
-Peach Prime designs exhibit environments within larger entertainment destinations including science and discovery zones within theme parks, children’s interactive exhibit areas within FECs, and edutainment zones within mixed-use leisure destinations.
+Peach Prime designs exhibit environments within larger entertainment destinations including science and discovery zones within theme parks, children’s interactive exhibit areas within family entertainment centres, and edutainment zones within mixed use leisure destinations.
 These integrated exhibit environments are designed to the same standard as standalone museums and are fully coordinated with the master plan and visitor flow design of the broader destination.

 Q. What types of museums has Peach Prime designed?